risingwavelabs/risingwave-operator/docs/dev/RampUpExample.md

 })
 ```

-4. Currently, if we run `Kubectl get risingwave`, we will get that:
+4. Currently, if we run `kubectl get risingwave`, we will get that:
     ```bash
     NAME                   RUNNING   STORAGE(META)   STORAGE(OBJECT)   VERSION   AGE
     risingwave-in-memory   True      Memory          Memory                      20m